-C: You wear a lot of hats in the college and in the Construction Science Division, including faculty advisor to student organizations, serving as a committee member, as well as teaching and research.
-I’m wondering if you have a favorite hat, or what do you enjoy most about working here?
+C: You wear a lot of hats in the college and the Construction Science Division, including faculty advisor to student organizations, serving as a committee member, and teaching and research.
+Do you have a favorite hat, or what do you enjoy most about working here?

 M: My favorite part is teaching.
 We have awesome students that challenge me and ask questions about things that I have never thought of before.
 It is common for a student to ask a question and for me to say, “I have no idea; I have never even thought of that scenario.
 Let’s figure it out.”
 Sometimes it is a wild ride, admitting that you don’t have all the answers in front of a group and then hoping that you’ll figure it out on the spot, but we’ve got awesome students that really want to explore with us.
-I love teaching and being involved in the student groups.
+I love teaching and being involved in student groups.
 Latinos Building the Future is a student organization that was just started completely by our students.
-I’m mostly there to help guide them through a few procedural things, but the activities are planned by students.
-I just love seeing their the energy and the passion they have for starting new things like that.
+I’m mostly there to help guide them through a few procedural things, but students plan the activities.
+I love seeing their energy and the passion they have for starting new things like that.
 It gives me a lot of hope for the future of our industry.